-We hand-pick some amazing examples of HTML5 in action, and talk to the designers behind them to find out how they were made.
+We hand-pick some great uses of HTML5, and talk to the designers behind them to find out how they went about it.

 Subtask is a web application for structuring and organising projects using mind maps.
 Developer Michael Partheil chose HTML5 because he wanted the web app to feel native, run across multiple platforms and rule out Flash, Silverlight and so on.

 But as he points out, this is easier said than done "because support for several HTML5 features isn’t that good on mobile devices".
 Subtask includes a host of HTML5 - including XHR2 for file uploads, localStorage and application cache for offline support, SVG, new structural elements and Server-Sent Events.